Whales, and other marine mammals, are protected under federal laws. So what do you need to know?

 - Examples of illegal harassment can include: cutting off a whale’s path, interrupting feeding behaviors, attempting to swim-with or feed any marine mammal, approaching too closely and causing an animal to leave the area, etc.

 - Protects endangered and threatened marine mammal populations.

-- Includes most large whales in the North Atlantic (humpback, fin, sei, and right whales).
+- Includes many large whales in the North Atlantic (fin, sei, and right whales).

 - Provides additional protections to reduce human-caused harm or harassment.

 Special Note: North Atlantic Right Whale Protections

 - North Atlantic right whales are highly endangered, with a population of approximately 400 animals.

 - Right whales are especially susceptible to collisions with vessels.